+Abstract.
 A great deal of research has been devoted to solving the problem of network congestion posed against the context of increasing Internet traffic.
-However, there has been little concern regarding improvements to the performance of Internet servers such as Web/Web proxy servers in spite of the projections that the performance bottleneck will shift from networks to endhosts.
-For example, Web servers or Web proxy servers must accommodate many TCP connections simultaneously and their server throughputs degrade when resource management schemes are not considered.
-In this paper, we propose a new resource management scheme for those servers, which manages their resources for TCP connections, effectively and fairly.
-The proposed scheme has the following two mechanisms: control of send/receive socket buffers, and control of persistent TCP connections.
-We validate the effectiveness of our proposed scheme through simulation and implementation experiments, and confirm conclusively that Web/Web proxy server throughput can be improved by up to 50 % at maximum, and document transfer delay perceived by client hosts can be decreased by up to 30 %.
+However, there has been little concern regarding improvements in the performance of Internet servers such as Web/Web proxy servers in spite of the projections that the performance bottleneck will shift from networks to endhosts.
+In this paper, we propose a new resource management scheme for Web/Web proxy servers, which manages their resources for TCP connections, effectively and fairly.
+In the proposed system, we focus on the effective use of server resources by assigning dynamically the send/receive socket buffer according to the required size of each TCP connection, and terminating positively the idol persistent connection.
+Also, we validate the effectiveness of our proposed scheme through simulation and implementation experiments, and confirm conclusively that Web/Web proxy server throughput can be improved by 25% at maximum, and document transfer delay perceived by client hosts can be decreased by up to 90%.